mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 Note that some care should be taken to ensure necessary bindings are available in the server and not eliminated by the tree shaker from full program optimization.
-As such, it is _strongly_ recommended that you do not use full program optimization for servers; otherwise it is very much likely that some essential bindings will be missing, causing your server to crash when trying to load code.
+As such, it is _strongly_ recommended that you do not use full program optimization for executable binaries compiled for servers; otherwise it is very much likely that some essential bindings will be missing, causing your server to crash when trying to load code.

 Here is an example binary executable running our httpd; the code is at [src/tutorial/ensemble/httpd-exe.ss](https://github.com/vyzo/gerbil/tree/master/src/tutorial/ensemble/httpd-exe.ss):
 ```scheme